• Skip to primary navigation

 Protecting your time isn’t selfish.
 It’s the most strategic thing you’ll ever do.

 Filed Under: Now What?
-Newsletter Articles Tagged With: Career coach, Career Coaching, Clarity, entrepreneurs, Fortune 500 CEO, Laura Berman Fortgang, life coach, new direction, Self-prioritizing, selfish, successful people, take action9 Comments
+Newsletter Articles Tagged With: Career coach, Career Coaching, Clarity, entrepreneurs, Laura Berman Fortgang, life coach, new direction, take action

 Stop Booking Coffee.
 Start Booking Stages.